'A poor man's version of Leeds' - Morecambe boss on why loan made sense for McCalmont

-'A poor man's version of Leeds United' - Morecambe boss on why loan made sense for Alfie McCalmont and how he's faring in League One
+'A poor man's version of Leeds United' - Morecambe boss Stephen Robinson makes sense of Alfie McCalmont loan

 Leeds United’s Alfie McCalmont met a dropping ball as it bounced, not quite making the contact he would have liked but enough to deceive an unsighted David Stockdale for the first League One goal of a loan that raised eyebrows in the summer.